concilify/stackage-aws-lambda-nuget/README.md

 ## Installation

 To enable debugging lambda functions that use the custom runtime install the fake runtime package.
+To use a pre-release package you will need to specify the version.

-`dotnet tool install --global Stackage.Aws.Lambda.FakeRuntime`
+`dotnet tool install --global Stackage.Aws.Lambda.FakeRuntime [--version {VERSION}]`

 ## Examples